 ON OCTOBER 9, 1998 Ita Martadinata was found dead in her house.
-The coroner found around 10 stab wounds all over her body, a head nearly decapitated, and a wooden stick inside her rectum.
-A key witness to mass rape of hundreds of women during the Jakarta’s deadly 1998 riot and a survivor herself, she was murdered when about to leave the country to testify before a UN commission.
-She was 18.
+During the investigation, the coroner found around 10 stab wounds all over her body.
+Martadinata’s head was nearly decapitated and a wooden stick was found inside her rectum.
+The assassination took place when she was about to leave the country to testify before a UN commission in her capacity as witness and survivor to mass rape of hundreds of women during the Jakarta’s deadly 1998 riot.
+She was only 18.

 In the same year, a man saw a big break amidst the Asian economic crisis.
-Having made investments in a number of companies, the then 33-year-old baron amassed huge fortune out of mergers and acquisitions.
+Having made investments in a number of companies, the then 33-year-old baron amassed huge fortune out of series of merger and acquisition.
 Years after the downfall of Suharto, he became the epitome of Indonesia’s new breed of capitalist class.
 This is the story of the notorious Hary Tanoesoedibjo.
 He goes by Hary Tanoe.
 Sometimes HT.

 In 1997, Tanoe’s company Bhakti Investama (BHIT)—later renamed MNC Investama—listed its initial public offering (IPO).

 A year later, the bullets were no longer shy.
-In March 1998, Soeharto was More than a dozen of pro-democracy activists went into forced disappearance, some of them never returned.
-In May, a riot broke out in Jakarta.
-The looters targeted shopping malls and Chinese-owned business.
+In March 1998, a number of pro-democracy activists were kidnapped—some never returned.
+Less than three months later, a riot broke out in Jakarta.
+The looters targeted shopping malls and Chinese-owned businesses.
 Hundreds of women (mainly of Chinese descent) were raped.

 Both Ita Martadinata and Hary Tanoe belong to Chinese-Indonesian community.
 Alas, they did not share the same story.
-She has been tragically and undeservedly forgotten.
-He continues to accumulate wealth, rubbing shoulders with the new political class and eventually becoming part of them.
+She has been tragically and undeservedly forgotten, while he continues to accumulate wealth, rubbing shoulders with the new political class and eventually joining them.

-Yet, the “Crazy Rich Chinese” (“Cina kaya”) stigma sticks forever as an index not only to members of Chinese community that appeared to be wealthy, but to each and every Chinese-Indonesian despite their economic background.
+Yet, the “Crazy Rich Chinese” (“Cina kaya”) stigma sticks forever as an index not only to the members of Chinese community that appeared to be wealthy, but to all Chinese-Indonesians regardless their diverse economic status.

-Accusing all Chinese-Indonesians of being filthy rich is a grave mistake.
-Chinese-Indonesians are by and large traders by profession but it doesn’t make them belong to the same club as Hary Tanoe or Lippo’s Mochtar Riady, not to mention that a great deal of them chose to stayed away from commerce and turned to political activism.
+It is a grave mistake to accusing all Chinese-Indonesians of being filthy rich.
+Chinese-Indonesians are by and large traders by profession but it does not make them belong to the same club as Hary Tanoe or Lippo’s Mochtar Riady, not to mention that a great deal of them chose to stayed away from commerce and turned to political activism.
 The popular image of “Crazy Rich Chinese”, if anything, is best understood as a social construct.

-Centuries ago, overseas commerce brought Chinese people from present-day mainland China to live with locals under Nusantara polities.
+Centuries ago, overseas commerce brought Chinese people from present-day mainland China to mingle with the locals under Nusantara polities.
 The new immigrants, as noted by the Chinese voyager Ma Huan, erected settlements and constituted one of the three main social groups in the Majapahit kingdom.
 Nevertheless, hundreds of years later when the Dutch came to rule, the same people became the subject of discriminatory policies.
-But Dutch racism was far from isolated.
+Dutch racism, nevertheless, was far from isolated.
 Some local leaders who fought against the Dutch (including those dearly commemorated in the national pantheon as “heroes”) espoused some forms of racism against the Chinese.
 One of the them was the Prince Diponegoro.
-While Diponegoro was initially no xenophobic, his losing at the Battle of Gowokan led him to take the blame on a Chinese lady who gave him a massage a night earlier.
+While Diponegoro was initially no xenophobic, his loss at the Battle of Gowokan led him to take the blame on a Chinese lady who gave him a massage a night earlier.

-Dutch authorities made the Chinese their “middlemen” while consigning the locals (bumiputera/pribumi) to the lowest order.
+Dutch authorities made the Chinese their “middlemen” while consigning the locals (bumiputera/pribumi) to the bottom rung of society.
 Predictably, conflicts between the Chinese and the bumiputera gradually emerged, giving their colonial masters a leeway to exploit more lands, more natural resources, more population.
-Ordered by the Dutch to collect taxes, the Chinese (classified as “Vreemde Oosterlingen” or “Foreign Orientals”) were often depicted as cunning, opportunistic, and self-aggrandizing.
+Ordered by the Dutch to collect taxes, the Chinese (now classified as “Vreemde Oosterlingen” or “Foreign Orientals”) were often depicted as cunning, opportunistic, and self-aggrandizing.
 In fact, the job had since granted them the irredeemable image of “Dutch accomplices”.
 Thanks to the still-popular image, Chinese community routinely bore the brunt of violent crimes such as robbery, looting, and murder.

 That the Chinese would rise in arms was initially unthinkable for the Dutch.
 However, shortly after the killing of around fifty Dutch soldiers by local surgar factory workers, virulent anti-Chinese propaganda began to spread like wildfire.
 Chinese laborers were falsely accused of raping, killing, and enslaving the natives.
 Chinese settlements quickly became the target of arson by bumiputera—who feared of their own safety—and Dutch cannons.

 Many Chinese were burned to death inside their houses or shot dead in their attempts to flee.
 Meanwhile, the Dutch dispatched several boats full of army soldiers to exterminate the remaining survivors who fled to the canals.
-Some others were dragged out of medical wards maimed and killed.
-The Dutch-Indies Council even provoked various ethnic groups to participate in the terror.
+Some others were dragged out of medical wards only to be maimed and killed.
+The Dutch-Indies Council even provoked various ethnic groups to participate in the atrocities.
 Those surviving fire and bullets ended up butchered by local bandits.
 An approximate of 10,000 lives lost in the slaughter.

 The massacre, the looting and property seizure of the Chinese in Batavia were the order of the day.

-A few years after the pogrom, the Dutch established a Chinatown in Glodok area, introducing a stricter surveillance to the Chinese kampong.
+A few years after the pogrom, the Dutch established a Chinatown in Glodok area and introduced a stricter surveillance to the Chinese kampong.
 Those wanting to leave the ghetto required a special ticket.
 Nevertheless, many showed defiance and moved to different areas to rejoin the locals.
-The integration later served as the basis for multicultural uprising organized by the Mataram’s Chinese-Javanese joint militia against the Dutch.
+The integration later served as the basis for multi-ethnic uprising organized by the Mataram’s Chinese-Javanese joint militia groups against the Dutch.